-EUCN in partnership with UN Youth Canterbury, the University of Canterbury (UC) and the NCRE are very happy to bring this exciting event to Christchurch for another year!
+The EUCN in partnership with UN Youth Canterbury, the University of Canterbury (UC) and the NCRE were very happy to bring this exciting event to Christchurch for another year!

 The 2016 presidential elections in the US met with various reactions: from excitement to disappointment.
 Will the new administration renew the EU-US relations?
 What implications can announced election promises have on current and future agreements, for instance on trade, migration, human rights, security and defence, external relations,….?

 Delegates were invited to “step into the shoes” of Members of the European Parliament (MEPs) and negotiate a Directive to guide future relations.